 How can you add value to the business?

 How will you be able to add value to your future employer if they choose to hire you?
 This is an excellent place to talk about some of your notable accomplishments from the past.
-Were you able to save the company money, reduce their waste, or set up a new system that was more efficient at getting the work done?
-This is information you should place into the resume summary.
+Were you able to save the company money, reduce its waste, or set up a new system that was more efficient at getting the work done?
+This is information you should include.

 If you talk about any of your experiences and accomplishments here, use numbers and percentages.